MohammedAmm/Chatty/README.md

 This project uses .env file, So you have to rename .env.example to .env, And fill desired values for variables.

 Notes:

-*Both docker-compose.yml and Rails app use this configuration file so you don't have to write this twice.
+* `Both docker-compose.yml and Rails app use this configuration file so you don't have to write this twice`.
-*Make sure there is no services are using these ports 3306, 9200, 3000, 6379, So you have to stop these services or kill the process run on the port.
+* `Make sure there is no services are using these ports 3306, 9200, 3000, 6379, So you have to stop these services or kill the process run on the port.`

 ### Getting Started